2024-25 Western Victoria bushfires

 - Better Health – Bushfire aftermath - safety tips - Advice about how to protect your safety when returning home, including inspecting your property and cleaning up your home.

-- Victorian Building Authority – Bushfire resources and guides - Guidelines that cover hazards that can be found on properties after a bushfire and who to contact.
-Additional resources can be found on the VBA website including a guide to a safe return to your property after a bushfire.
+- Building and Plumbing Commission – Bushfire resources and guides - Guidelines that cover hazards that can be found on properties after a bushfire and who to contact.
+Additional resources can be found on the Building and Plumbing Commission website including a guide to a safe return to your property after a bushfire.

 - Agriculture Victoria – What to do after a bushfire - Advice for farmers who have experienced agricultural impacts from a bushfire, such as losses of stock and farming assets.